frederic-perez/AmE-dictionary/data/dictionary.md

 __gradual__ _adj_
 __gradually__
 __graft__ :four::hammer: _A graft scandal._ _Usual wealth, the euphemism for suspected graft, is everywhere._ _He was indicted on graft charges._ :es: injerto
+__gramogram__ _n_ (grammagram, letteral word) A letter or group of letters which can be pronounced to form one or more words, as in “CU” for “See you.”
+They are a subset of rebuses, and are commonly used as abbreviations.
 __gramps__
 __grand jury__
 __grand poobah__ _idiom_ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
 __grand scheme__ _idiom_ The long term; the complete picture of something.
 Typically used in the phrase “in the grand scheme of things.”
 __grand__ _n_ :three: __2__ _pl._ grand _Slang_ A thousand dollars: _sold the car for six grand._ _I nicked him for ten grand [notice: not ten grands]._
 __grand-auto__ _?_ _He created a one-man grand-auto crime wave across southwestern Louisiana._
+__grandiloquence__ _n_ A lofty, extravagantly colorful, pompous, or bombastic style, manner, or quality especially in language.
 __grandiose__
 __grandstand__ _n_ :five::hammer: (grandstands) _Have a free seat in the grandstand in the Olympic Stadium._ _He found rats in his grandstand._
 __granola__ _n_